 - Trucking company.
 The trucking company would be liable if, for instance, they did not monitor the driver’s hours, leading to excessive hours and consequent fatigue and unsafe driving.
 They would also be at fault if they failed to screen the driver adequately.

-- The manufacturer of the truck would be responsible if the accident was a result of a defective part.
+- The truck manufacturer would be responsible if the accident was a result of a defective part.

 - The party responsible for truck maintenance would have liability if they did not perform proper maintenance.